Skip to content

 Google Ads Quick Checks (10 Minutes)

 Search term waste.
-Pull the search terms report for the past 30 days.
+Pull the search terms report for the past 30 days for a thorough paid search analysis.
 Sort by cost (descending) and scan the top 50 terms.
 Flag any term that has spent more than your target CPA without converting.
 These are the queries bleeding budget.
 In most accounts, 10 to 15 irrelevant search terms account for a disproportionate share of wasted spend.

 Budget pacing status.
 Check each campaign's monthly spend against its target.
 Are campaigns pacing to land on budget?
 A campaign that is 40% through the month but has only spent 20% of its budget will underspend significantly.
 Conversely, a campaign that has burned 70% of budget by mid-month needs immediate attention.